antiDigest/Grokking-Modern-System-Design-Interview/System Design Web Crawler/Design of a Web Crawler/README.md

 ```
 For recrawling purposes, we need to define the recrawl frequency for each URL.
 This attribute ensures a defined number of placements in the URL frontier for each URL.
 ```
-  2. Relational database: It stores all the URLs along with the two associated parameters mentioned above.
-The database gets populated by new requests from the following two input streams:

-  - The user’s added URLs, which include seed and runtime added URLs.
-  - The crawler’s extracted URLs.

 Question 1